When does the fee for submitting an international application typically become due?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The fee for submitting an international application typically becomes due at the time the request for an international application is submitted.
-This aligns with the requirements set forth in the Patent Cooperation Treaty (PCT).
-When an applicant files an international application, they are required to pay the prescribed fees at the time of filing, which includes the International Filing Fee and any applicable fees for additional claims or pages.
+The fee for submitting an international application generally becomes due at the time of request submission.
+This aligns with the structure of the Patent Cooperation Treaty (PCT), under which international applications are filed.
+When an applicant submits an international application, they are required to pay the international filing fee simultaneously.
+This initial fee must be paid to initiate the processing of the application under the international phase of the PCT.

 Subscribe